Commands in German

 Well done! 🎉

-You have learned how to give commands, in German.
+You’ve learned how to give commands in German!

-Whenever you're ready, head over to the next and final lesson on this course: Prepositions (of place)
+When you're ready, head over to the final lesson on Prepositions (of place)